pisco-de-luz/Pisco-Code/README.md

 Pisco Code extends the conventional approach by introducing a framing signal.
 Before transmitting a numeric sequence, the LED is held at a low brightness (or partial duty cycle) to indicate the start of a new sequence.
 Once the sequence completes, the LED is turned off.

+Status LED showing the code `121` using Pisco Code.

 ![Video-Code-121-132x132.gif](https://github.com/pisco-de-luz/Pisco-Code/blob/d0bb059eef8c726219ba4b1a40f07471f648127f/graphics/Video-Code-121-132x132.gif)
 <img src="https://github.com/pisco-de-luz/Pisco-Code/blob/2d7ab53852a28b9fdf24be6b03f43a6450f9fef0/graphics/pisco-code-121.png" height="132">